Said-laasri/enumerable/README.md

 # DECODING MORSE-CODE

-In this Project we are asked to decode a string with MORSE-CODE using Ruby Programming language.
+In this project we are asked to create an enumerable object from scratch in Ruby.
-We wrote several functions to perform these tasks.

 ## Build with